logo

 The industry average is the median average of all fund/ready-made portfolio performance figures we collated from 23 investment providers.
 To see the full dataset, visit X page.

-Whether you are looking to send money abroad, keep your FX costs low when trading, or for somewhere to get a good deal on your holiday spending money, adding Wise to your wallet could be the smart move.
+Whether you are looking to send money abroad, keep your exchange rate costs low when trading, or get a good deal on your holiday spending money, adding Wise to your wallet could be the smart move.

-You can hold and exchange 40+ different currencies in your Wise account, and there's even an option to invest any money you're holding so it can potentially be gaining stock market returns while it's not being used.
-Wise has a lot going for it.
+One other thing that Wise has going for it - there's an option to invest any money you're holding so it can potentially be gaining stock market returns while it's not being used.

 quote